A regex should read like a sentence.

 — not look like your fr.*ak/i\n/g password.

-A Mac-native visual regex builder with AI.
+RegexPilot is a Mac-native visual regex builder with AI.
 Drag blocks.
 Ask in English.
 Test against real engines.

 Try it right here.